-Though OHI provides some training and intervention design work, the primary goals of OHI are:
+Though the Organizational Health Initiative provides some training and intervention design work, its primary goals are:

-OHI programs incorporate agenda-free assessments of the health of an organization and its employees.
-Through the use of online surveys, focus groups and other techniques, OHI can provide an organization with a thorough comprehensive assessment, and work with organizations to identify specific strategies for improving its overall health.
+The Organizational Health Initiative’s programs incorporate agenda-free assessments of the health of an organization and its employees.
+Through the use of online surveys, focus groups and other techniques, we provide organizations with a thorough comprehensive assessment and work with them to identify specific strategies for improving overall organizational health.

-Because of its association with Saint Louis University, OHI has access to a variety of expertise in areas related to business, psychology, health and wellness, public policy, management, nursing and other domains.
-As such, OHI projects provide a bridge between organizations and topical experts, as a means of solving underlying problems or increasing overall effectiveness.
+Because of its association with Saint Louis University, the Organizational Health Initiative has access to a variety of expertise in areas related to business, psychology, health and wellness, public policy, management, nursing and other domains.
+As such, our projects provide a bridge between organizations and topical experts as a means of solving underlying problems or increasing overall effectiveness.